Watch and Pray

 "Blessed is that servant, whom when his lord shall come he shall find so doing." - Matthew 24:46

-This gate has trained the soul to remain awake: to warn, to discern, to pray, to refuse delay, to endure trial, and to keep the lamp lit.
-It closes where it must close, not in fear, but in readiness.
+The preceding chapters have trained the soul to remain awake: to warn, to discern, to pray, to refuse delay, to endure trial, and to keep the lamp lit.
+They close where they must close, not in fear, but in readiness.
 Christian vigilance is always ordered toward the coming of the Lord and the triumph that belongs to Him.

 Scripture's pattern has been consistent throughout: watch, pray, endure, obey, and remain ready.
 The unready soul is not lost by lack of information, but by drowsiness of will.
 The vigilant soul remains ready because grace has taught it to live before God.